One of my earliest recollections of food is my mother feeding me Ryvita and Marmite during World War II, when I was about three years old.

 Marmite is a traditional British savoury spread that is made from yeast.
 It has a distinctive strong, salty flavour, and it is very popular throughout the British Isles.
-The man who discovered that a by-product of beer brewing could actually be used as a well-loved spread must have made a fortune.
+The man who discovered that yeast, a by-product of beer brewing that could actually be used as a well-loved spread, must have made a fortune.

-Marmite has a sticky consistency, a dark brown in color, and it is usually spread thinly on buttered bread, toast or savory biscuits.
-Because of its pungent taste, it is not universally liked; hence the advertising slogan, "Marmite—Love it or Hate it".
+Marmite has a sticky consistency and a dark brown colour, and it is usually spread thinly on buttered bread, toast or savoury biscuits.
+Because of its pungent taste, it is not universally liked; hence the advertising slogan, "Marmite—love it or hate it".

-You might be interested to know that, unlike Bovril, which is fairly similar, Marmite does not contain any meat extract, so is acceptable to vegetarians
+You might be interested to know that, unlike Bovril, which is fairly similar, Marmite does not contain any meat extract, so it is acceptable to vegetarians.

 My Marmite Memories

-My favorite way of eating Marmite is to spread a little butter on to toast or very fresh bread, and then smear it with Marmite, as an accompaniment to my boiled eggs, instead of using salt.
-This to me is the ultimate comfort food, and I have it most days for breakfast.
+My favourite way of eating Marmite is to spread a little butter onto toast or very fresh bread and then smear it with Marmite, as an accompaniment to my boiled eggs, instead of using salt.
+This, to me, is the ultimate comfort food, and I have it most days for breakfast.
 You might think that the strong flavour would drown the taste of the egg, but, funnily enough, it doesn't—it seems to enhance it.

 Marmite in My Home